 Ilocos province is located in the far northwest of the Philippines.
 The province consists of a wide coastal plain rising upwards towards the rugged mountains of the Cordillera Central.
 These form the backbone of Northern Luzon.
-The coastal area is intensively cultivated with rice, mango, peanut, maize and tobacco the main crops.
+The coastal area is intensively cultivated.
+The main crops are rice, mango, peanut, maize and tobacco.
 The province has two cities, Laoag and Vigan.

 Bus.
 Buses are available 24 hours a day.
 Several bus companies, like Partas and Farinas, have regular trips direct to Laoag City from Manila.
 Normally, the journey time to Ilocos is around 10-12 hours by day when there is more traffic and 8-10 hours at night.
 Although it is a long journey, you’ll see a lot of beautiful scenery.
-If your budget allows, I’d travel on a deluxe bus, many of these have inclined seats, toilet and foot rests.
+If your budget allows, I’d travel on a deluxe bus, many of these have inclined seats, toilets and footrests.

 Car.
 If you enjoy long drives, you can drive to Laoag City from Manila via the MacArthur Highway / Manila North Rd.
 You can check the route on Google Maps.